lechero206/Hangman-Game-VB/README.md

 # Hangman-Game-VB
-The HangMan game is built in VB and is a popular brain teaser game.
+The HangMan game is built in Visual Basic (VB) and is a popular brain teaser game.